anilCSE/gaia/docs/migration/cosmoshub-2.md

 Prior to exporting `cosmoshub-2` state, validators are encouraged to take a full data snapshot at the export height before proceeding.
-Snapshotting depends heavily on infrastructure, but generally this can be done by backing up the `.gaiacli` and `.gaiad` directories.
+Snapshotting depends heavily on infrastructure, but generally this can be done by backing up the `.anekacli` and `.anekad` directories.

-It is critically important to back-up the `.gaiad/data/priv_validator_state.json` file after stopping your gaiad process.
+It is critically important to back-up the `.anekad/data/priv_validator_state.json` file after stopping your anekad process.
 This file is updated every block as your validator participates in a consensus rounds.
 It is a critical file needed to prevent double-signing, in case the upgrade fails and the previous chain needs to be restarted.

 In the event that the upgrade does not succeed, validators and operators must downgrade back to v0.34.6+ of the _Cosmos SDK_ and restore to their latest snapshot before restarting their nodes.